Ein feste Burg ist unser Gott, BWV 80: Bass recitative

 The bass next sings "Erwäge doch, Kind Gottes" (Only consider, child of God) as a secco recitative ending in an arioso, the typical style of recitatives during the Weimar period.
 It adopts canonic imitation between the voice and continuo parts.
-The interaction illustrates the unity of Christians with Jesus that the text reflects: "dass Christi Geist mit dir sich fest verbinde" (that the spirit of Christ may be firmly united with you).
+The interaction illustrates the unity of Christians with Jesus reflected in the fragment: "dass Christi Geist mit dir sich fest verbinde" (that the spirit of Christ may be firmly united with you).
 The mystical element of this unity, which is also exemplified in the subsequent aria and the later duet, contrasts with the "combative" character of the outer movements, where the hymn tune prevails.

 Soprano aria

 The fourth movement, "Komm in mein Herzenshaus" (Come into my heart's house) is a soprano aria with a continuo ritornello.
 It is characterized by extensive melismas and a "floating and ethereal" melody.
 The soprano also sings the continuo melody.